MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 you want to copy the relationships below ACME company and region EAST, expand the ACME branch and select EAST.

-*If you’re copying a portion of the organizational structure that has accounts assigned to it, those accounts will not be assigned to the new structure.*
+*If you're copying a portion of the organizational structure that has accounts assigned to it, those accounts will not be assigned to the new structure.*